fleetdm/fleet/tools/mdm/migration/mdmproxy/README.md

   -migrate-percentage int
         Percentage of clients to migrate from existing MDM to Fleet -migrate-udids string
-        Comma-delimited list of UDIDs to migrate always -server-address string
+        Space/newline-delimited list of UDIDs to migrate always -server-address string
         Address for server to listen on (default ":8080")
 ```